Refinancing a car loan in Canada

 Your new lender will either pay off your old car loan directly or transfer the funds to your account so you can pay it off yourself.
 Regardless, reach out to your old lender to confirm your payment has been processed and your account has been closed to avoid any headaches down the road.

-Exploring your options for auto loan refinancing doesn’t have to be a complicated process.
+Exploring your options for refinancing a car loan doesn’t have to be a complicated process.
 As long as you know how to compare new loans against your current loan, you may be able to find a better deal that lowers your interest rate or monthly repayments – or both.
 Just make sure to consider all of your options and your current financial situation before applying.

 More guides on Finder